 Outside cities, these new powers and responsibilities were assigned to county councils (which came into being in 1889).
 The first allotments at Marston, Headington and Littlemore were provided by the county council, at a time when all these places lay beyond Oxford city limits.
 Allotments at Mill Lane, Old Marston, were already in operation by the 1890s.

 Through the First World War, much thinking about allotments continued to emphasise their role in rural economies.
 That was the context for A.W.
 Ashby’s Allotments and Smallholdings in Oxfordshire, based on a survey undertaken in 1913-14 but not published till 1917.
 Ashby looked at what small parcels of land were available where, who was cultivating them, with what ends in view and with what success.
 His view was that ideally, smallholdings and allotments should provide engines of growth for their proprietors, allowing them to accumulate capital and move on to better things.
-Though on the whole, he found that, although small holders and allotmenteers might be hard-working and in their way ambitious, they did not aim at more than self-sufficient small enterprise.
+However, on the whole, he found that, although small holders and allotmenteers might be hard-working and in their way ambitious, they did not aim at more than self-sufficient small enterprise.
 Round about the city of Oxford, he reported, some allotments were, in this spirit, dedicated to market gardening, which was not so common elsewhere in the county.
 Thus at Headington ‘a large quantity of peas and other vegetables, with strawberries and other small fruits are grown….for sale….by people who make a business of market gardening and higgling’.
 Peas were similarly grown at Cowley and Littlemore.
 But sharp seasonal fluctuations in demand in the city, where the university closed down each summer, made life hard for small producers.
 By contrast, current allotment rules don’t allow commercial exploitation.
 The Osney and Botley allotment website cites the act: ‘Under the Allotments Act 1922, allotment plots must be used for the production of fruit or vegetables for consumption by the plot-holder and their family, and/or of flowers for use by the plot-holder and their family’.

 From an early date, an alternative – originally a small stream of — discourse focussed on allotments’ potential as adjuncts to the lives of urban and industrial workers.
 By the later nineteenth century, urban populations were growing much more rapidly than rural ones, so their needs attracted increasing attention.
 There was some consonance between demands for the provision of more open spaces in towns and the call to give townsfolk access to small plots on which they could grow vegetables.
 Oxford City provided allotments before it opened the first city park (off the Cowley Road) – though the availability of Port Meadow, Christchurch Meadow and latterly the University Parks gave it some alibi for foot-dragging in respect of parks.
 The first temporary allotments were created in 1890, permanent sites quickly following.
-Cowley Recreation ground opened in 1892.
+In parallel, Cowley Recreation ground opened in 1892.

-The graph is rough and ready: it’s based on imperfect information; it doesn’t capture the expansion and shrinkage of sites, or in more recent decades, a pattern of subdivision, in which what had been viewed as one allotment (if perhaps spread over more than one location) split into separate entities: in recent years, the official number of allotments has grown by that process, rather than by new foundations.
+The graph is rough and ready: it’s based on imperfect information; it doesn’t capture the expansion and shrinkage of sites, or in more recent decades, a pattern of subdivision, in which what had been viewed as one allotment (if perhaps spread over more than one location) split into separate entities: in recent years, the official number of allotments has grown by that process, rather than by brand-new foundations.

 For all its imperfections, the graph suggests what’s evident from the more detailed record, that, as elsewhere, both world wars, by putting pressure on food supply, encouraged the extension of small-scale garden provision — in the latter case, under the slogan ‘Dig for Victory’.
 Phil Baker and Wendy Skinner-Smith estimate that Oxford plot numbers increased from circa 1600 in 1914 to circa 4000 in 1918.
 Even the University Parks were dug up, along with large areas of Cutteslowe Park.
 Oriel Cricket Ground and the Oxford (Southfield) Golf Course provided plots.
 In 1943 (against a background of significant local population growth in recent years) there were possibly as many as 8000 plots.
 Some of these sites were formalised as allotments after the wars.
 After the First World War, they were seen to have a role in supporting returned servicemen.
 So the Trap Ground Allotments were set up at this time, when the Oxford and District Federation of Allotment Associations (ODFAA) was also founded.
 Lenthall Road, Iffley/Rose Hill was formalised after the second world war.

-The 1930s also saw growth, reflecting on the one hand the growth in Oxford’s working population (especially to the east, in association with the new car works) and on the other the economic pressures of that decade, that made household self-provisioning look attractive both to individuals and to policy makers.
+The 1930s also saw new foundations, reflecting on the one hand the growth in Oxford’s working population (especially to the east, in association with the new car works) and on the other the economic pressures of that decade, that made household self-provisioning look attractive both to individuals and to policy makers.

 Of course, housing development also put pressure on land.
 The interwar and postwar expansion of housing accordingly followed a complicated dance with allotment provision.
 Allotment land was sometimes built upon (e.g. a part of East Ward allotments became the Boundary Brook estate), but conversely new housing increased demand (so the establishment of the Fairview estate was followed by the creation of Fairview allotments).
 Some built-over sites were relocated.
 So, allotments at Weirs Lane were built over by early council housing, but allotments came and went on other sites around the Abingdon Road.
-Similarly, the postwar construction of the Donnington estate displaced allotments which were then recreated at the bottom of Fairacres Road (where what had been a turning space in the river was reclaimed with soil dug out in the making of Blackbird Leys); this new site in turn was scaled back when new houses were built at the bottom of the road.
+Similarly, the postwar construction of the Donnington estate displaced allotments which were then recreated at the bottom of Fairacres Road (where what had been a turning space in the river was reclaimed using soil dug out in the making of Blackbird Leys); this new site in turn was scaled back when new houses were built at the bottom of the road.

-Growing affluence and new consumer lifestyles reduced allotments’ appeal in the 1960s: the point at which new foundations cease.
+Growing affluence and new consumer lifestyles reduced allotments’ appeal in the 1960s: the point at which brand-new foundations cease.
 It was at this juncture that large sections of the once very extensive East Ward allotments in Cowley were surrendered for development; another part was later developed as a nature park.
 The Trap Grounds fell from use and became overgrown.
 In Cutteslowe, a disused section of allotments was taken into the park.
 Later this was adapted to provide a ‘semi-natural wildlife area and community woodland.’

 Both in Oxford and nationally, there were signs of change in the 1970s and 80s — associated with inflation, the early green movement, and the increasing involvement of women.
 In 1989, Oxford City Council joined in discussion, producing a menu of ideas about how allotments might improve their fortunes (with the implicit threat that if this didn’t happen, they would have little case against losing their land to development).
 Overall, the City Council has been been given credit for successfully working with the Oxford and District Federation of Allotments in this period, with the effect of maintaining allotment provision better than in many parts of the country.